mailgourav/go-ethereum/README.md

    ./build/bin/geth --dev --http --http.api eth,web3,net --http.corsdomain "https://remix.ethereum.org"
    ```

-4. To check the usage from solidity smart contract, refer to the sample smart contract https://github.com/mailgourav/go-ethereum/blob/main/tests/solidity/contracts/Storage.sol.
+4. To check the usage of schnorr signature verification from solidity smart contract, refer to the sample smart contract https://github.com/mailgourav/go-ethereum/blob/main/tests/solidity/contracts/Storage.sol.
 It can be tested by running it from remix IDE

 5. To run the go-ethereum test case for the schnorr signature verification implementation run
    ```shell